kimberleewong/federal-water-data-curriculum/03-federal-water-data-access-retrieval/02_access_noaa_nwm.md

 1. **Programmatic data discovery**: NWM identifies reaches using COMIDs, which come from the NHDPlusV2 hydrography dataset (a USGS product, not a NOAA one).
 Before you can download streamflow for a location, you first need to find the COMID that corresponds to it.
 This is handled by USGS's Network Linked Data Index (NLDI), a separate service from wherever the NWM output files live.
 1. **Programmatic data downloads**: once you have COMID(s) in hand, `hydrotools` (from NOAA-OWP) retrieves forecast values.
 This module focuses on **forecast** data.
 NWM's forecast products (short/medium/long range) are what set it apart from other streamflow datasets, since they predict rather than just record.
-For historical, observed streamflow, USGS NWIS is the recommended source instead; see the note at the end of this section for the one case (ungauged reaches) where NWM's own historical/retrospective archive is still relevant.
+For historical, observed streamflow, USGS NWIS is the recommended source instead; however, see the note at the end of this section for how NWM's historical/retrospective archive is relevant for ungauged reaches.

 If you already know your COMID(s), you can skip programmatic data discovery.